Mirror TV

 Types of installations

 • Use external speakers.
-2.4G wireless speakers are nice because you do not need to clutter up the TV area with excess cables.
+2.4G wireless speakers are nice because you do not need to clutter up the room with unnecessary cables.

 • Build speaker cloth into the frame to allow the sound to escape.
 This allows you to use the built-in speakers without having to worry about cluttering up your room with speakers and cables.